 Small business lenders may specialize in a type of loan structure, industry category, or lending to businesses of a certain size.

-You might even be able to get the cash you need in your bank account in as little as one business day after your loan application is approved.
+Alternative lenders, on the other hand, conduct their business primarily online.
+They sometimes specialize in certain loan types and focus on quick approval times and fast funding.
+You might even be able to get the cash you need in your bank account in as little as one business day if your loan application is approved.

 Pledging collateral may be an unnecessary risk.

 When comparing short-term business loans, be mindful of how many applications you fill out.
 Each time any type of lender performs a hard pull on your credit report, your score suffers slightly.
 Complete all of your applications within two weeks of each other and they will only count as a single inquiry.
 Credit reporting bureaus see you shopping around for the best loan terms and it’s seen as positive behavior.